Interrogative Adverbs for intermediate learners

 Interrogative Adverbs of Time

-Interrogative adverbs of time are used to ask questions and demand information about time.
-Words such as 'When', 'how long', and 'how often' are used in this category.
+Interrogative adverbs of time are used to ask questions and demand information about specific aspects of time, such as duration, frequency, or timing.
+Words such as 'When', 'how long', and 'how often' are commonly used to ask questions and gather information about time-related details.
 Let us examine some examples below:

 How long has she been crying?